ashwinbittu/manageinfra/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project does the following:

-Here the script deploys the `App layer` of <a href="https://github.com/ashwinbittu/terraform-aws-ec2-contino">Conitno Sample Application</a> on an existing VPC in your AWS account but in ap-southeast-2 region.
+Here Running the script manageInfra.sh deploys the `App layer` of <a href="https://github.com/ashwinbittu/terraform-aws-ec2-contino">Conitno Sample Application</a> on an existing VPC in ap-southeast-2 region.

-The script uses existing Terraform Modules <a href="https://github.com/ashwinbittu/terraform-aws-ec2-contino">`ec2`</a> and <a href="https://github.com/ashwinbittu/terraform-aws-key-pair-contino">`key-pair`</a> modules to provision 3 `t3.micro` instances in the following Availability Zones and Subnets.
+The script uses existing Terraform Module <a href="https://github.com/ashwinbittu/terraform-aws-ec2-contino">`ec2`</a>  to provision 3 `t3.micro` instances in the following Availability Zones and Subnets.

 | Subnet | Availability Zone |
 |--------|-------------------|